Test Bed / Test Environment Setup Challenges and Best Practices:

 In the same lines if some asset needs a firmware upgrade or a build upgrade, again the test team may need the support of the support teams owning the environment by opening support tickets.
 This may also hog up considerable testing time and delay schedules especially in cases of time-zone differences.

-The test bed or test environment configuration is sometimes too complex.
+The Test Bed or Test Environment configuration is sometimes too complex.
 This will pose several challenges as the test team will need the required skills to understand the needed configurations.
 At times there is a lack of knowledge base available for the tester to be able to come up with the required configuration.
-In such cases the testers may themselves induce an error in the test-bed by configuring it incorrectly.
-This would greatly impact the test case and results it produces.

 We’ve taken a look at the broad outline of challenges that a tester is faced with before or while beginning the test execution.
 Most of us have faced one or more of these issues at some point during our project milestones.
 These challenges have existed and will possibly continue to exist in varying degrees because an idealistic situation doesn’t exist.

 Given that setup challenges are part and parcel of a tester’s job and are inevitable, here are some suggestions on how to effectively prepare the setup for testing.
-This could help minimizing the defects that may originate out of setup issues.
+This could help to minimize the defects that may originate out of setup issues.

 Another most important checkpoint is to make sure that the resources or assets you intend to use for testing are reachable.
 In case the system needs to be run integrated with other machines, check their connectivity with each other by using ping or telnet.